 \textbf{Statistical analysis setup.} For each prompt-suffix pair $(i,j)$, we define a binary outcome variable $y_{ij}~\in~\{0,1\},$ where $y_{ij}=1$ if suffix $j$ successfully jailbreaks prompt $i,$ and $y_{ij}=0$ otherwise.
 To explain $y_{ij},$ we construct a feature vector $\mathbf{x}_{ij}$ capturing the properties of the prompt and the suffix we are interested in (defined in \S\ref{sec:definition}).
 Specifically, the feature vector $\mathbf{x}_{ij}$ is given by

-where $s^{\text{base}}_i \in \mathbb{R}$ is the refusal connectivity of the prompt (Definition~\ref{def:refusalcon}), $\Delta_{ij}^{\text{push}} \in \mathbb{R}$ is the suffix push away from refusal (Defition~\ref{def:suffixpush}), and $\delta_{ij}^{\perp} \in \mathbb{R}$ is the shift orthogonal to refusal (Definition~\ref{def:orthogonal}).
+where $s^{\text{base}}_i \in \mathbb{R}$ is the refusal connectivity of the prompt (Definition~\ref{def:refusalcon}), $\Delta_{ij}^{\text{push}} \in \mathbb{R}$ is the suffix push away from refusal (Definition~\ref{def:suffixpush}), and $\delta_{ij}^{\perp} \in \mathbb{R}$ is the shift orthogonal to refusal (Definition~\ref{def:orthogonal}).
 We standardize the coordinates of the feature vector so that they have mean 0 and variance 1.
 Note that the feature vector includes the individual factors as well as the pairwise products of these terms---this is because we will track the \emph{main effects} due to these factors (i.e. the strength of the dependence of the $\{y_{ij}\}$ on these factors), as well as the \emph{interaction effects} due to pairwise interactions between these factors (i.e. the strength of the pairwise dependence between these factors).
 This follows classical methodology in statistics \citep{hastie2009elements, stock2015}, according to which the coefficients we fit corresponding to the pairwise interaction effects capture how the influence of one variable changes depending on the value of another variable.
 This approach hence accounts for non-linear interactions between the main effects.
-We fit a parameter vector $\boldsymbol{\beta} \in \mathbb{R}^6$ via logistic regression for this setup (i.e. we maximize the likelihood of the labels $\{y_{ij}\}$, such that for a choice of parameters $\boldsymbol{\beta}$, $\mathbb{P}(Y_{ij}=1)$ is parametrized as $\exp(\boldsymbol{\beta}^T \mathbf{x}_{ij})/ [1+\exp(\boldsymbol{\beta}^T \mathbf{x}_{ij})]$).
+We fit a generalized linear mixed model (GLMM) with a logistic link for this setup (i.e. we maximize the likelihood of the labels $\{y_{ij}\}$, such that for a choice of parameters $\boldsymbol{\beta} \in \mathbb{R}^7$, $\mathbb{P}(Y_{ij}=1)$ is parametrized as $\exp(\boldsymbol{\beta}^\top \mathbf{x}_{ij}) / [1 + \exp(\boldsymbol{\beta}^\top \mathbf{x}_{ij})]$).
 To account for the non-independence of observations sharing the same prompt or suffix, we include random intercepts for target prompt and for suffix nested within source prompt \footnote{in \texttt{lme4} notation~\citep{lme4}: \texttt{(1 | prompt\_index) + (1 | source\_prompt\_index / suffix\_index)}}.
 We exclude pairs in which the suffix was originally optimized for a specific target prompt, as we are interested in suffix \textit{transferability}, giving $N = 100 \times P(P-1) = 990{,}000$ observations per model.